samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 The most complex part of the four noble truths is the fourth, the noble eight part path.
 The process involves creating a clean basis of moral purity, abandoning the pursuit of sensual experiences and unwholesome qualities, developing awareness, and unification of the psyche.

 The noble truth of the way that leads to the dissolution of pain is the noble eight-part path:
-Right view, right resolution, right speech, right action, right livelihood, right effort, right remembrance, right convergence.
+Right view, right resolution, right speech, right action, right livelihood, right effort, right remembrance, right concentration.

 Right view is the knowledge of pain, knowledge of the origin of pain, knowledge of the dissolution of pain, knowledge of the way leading to the dissolution of pain.